acs2405/LSysGen/README.md

 - `-i N`: sets or overrides the number of iterations
 - `-a AXIOM`: sets or overrides the axiom. `AXIOM` should be quoted.
 - `-r RULES`: adds rules to the L System. `RULES` must be quoted.
 - `--svg [OUTPUT_SVG_FILE]`: outputs a SVG image after the L System result.
 If not set, the program outputs the result as is.
 If `OUTPUT_SVG_FILE` is set, that will be the file where the output will be writen, otherwise the output will be printed to the standard output.
+If `OUTPUT_SVG_FILE` set to a directory, a `FILE.svg` file will be created inside that directory, where `FILE` will be the name of the selected L System.

 Run `./lsys --help` to see all options.